 With and without successful treatment, be aware that:

-- your client’s redness or tenderness can continue for about a week, even if the infection has been successfully treated.
+- redness or tenderness can continue for about a week, even if the infection has been successfully treated.

 - Candidiasis (thrush) can result from antibiotic therapy, and it may occur later.
-Its treatment is different, and your should not mistake the signs and symptoms as another bout of mastitis.
+Its treatment is different, and you should not mistake the signs and symptoms as another bout of mastitis.

 - An unresolved episode of mastitis can lead to a breast abscess, which is very serious and requires special treatment and, in extreme cases, temporary cessation of breastfeeding on the affected side.

-This isn’t everything you need to know about helping a client with mastitis.
-There are many more important details in this Workbook.
+This isn’t everything you need to know about mastitis.
+If you are a professional, you’ll want to see many more important details in this Workbook.
 Remember, like other breastfeeding problems, mastitis is temporary and solvable.

 Which of these facts about mastitis surprised you most?
 Tell me in the comments below!